Come to Daddy (song)

 "Come to Daddy" is a track by the British electronic music producer Richard D. James, released under his main pseudonym Aphex Twin.
 It was released as a single through Warp Records on 6 October 1997, coinciding with the lengthier extended play release of the same name.
 A music video for the song was released, which ranked at number one on Pitchforks Top 50 Music Videos of 1990s list.

-In October 2011, NME placed the song at number 42 on its "150 Best Tracks of the Past 15 Years" list.
+NME made the song Single of the Week, and in October 2011 placed the song at number 42 on its "150 Best Tracks of the Past 15 Years" list.
 The song peaked at number 10 on the Danish Singles Chart and number 36 on the UK Singles Chart.

 Background

 James noted his thoughts on the song in a 2001 interview with Index Magazine, notably being uninterested in its popularity. "'Come to Daddy' came about while I was just hanging around my house, getting pissed and doing this crappy death metal jingle.
 Then it got marketed and a video was made, and this little idea that I had, which was a joke, turned into something huge.
 It wasn't right at all."
 After its successful release, James claimed that he removed the record from circulation for one week, hoping to prevent it from reaching number one; it peaked at 36.

 "Come to Daddy" has been interpreted as a parody of the Prodigy's hit single "Firestarter".